Link switches to other language version

 A course of study in nanosciences is a good fit for people with a broad interest in the natural sciences who want to acquire interdisciplinary skills in the natural sciences.
 For a Bachelor’s degree in nanosciences, an interest in biology, chemistry and physics is much more important than solid or above-average knowledge picked up in your classroom.
 Most courses of study will briefly repeat the relevant material so that all students can have a good start to their studies.

 If you want to take up a Master’s programme in nanosciences, you should have already obtained your first degree in an engineering or natural science programme.
-You should be able to present modules that fit the content, and some higher education institutions also require a minimum grade.
-This is usually not set at an above-average level, but you should have achieved a good average of about 2.5 according to the German grading system.
+You should be able to present modules that fit the content.

 Even if you choose a German-language degree programme, you will probably also have to prove that you have sufficient knowledge of English, as specialist literature and the latest research results are sometimes only available in English.